Lumiwealth/lumibot/README.md

 A bracket order is a chain of three orders that can be used to manage your position entry and exit.

-The first order is used to enter a new long or short position, and once it is completely filled, two conditional exit orders are activated.
-One of the two closing orders is called a take-profit order, which is a limit order, and the other is called a stop-loss order, which is either a stop or stop-limit order.
+The first order is used to enter a new long or short position, and once it is completely filled, two conditional exit orders will be activated.
+One of the two closing orders is called a take-profit order, which is a limit order, and the other closing order is a stop-loss order, which is either a stop or stop-limit order.
 Importantly, only one of the two exit orders can be executed.
-Once one of the exit orders is filled, the other is canceled.
+Once one of the exit orders fills, the other order cancels.
 Please note, however, that in extremely volatile and fast market conditions, both orders may fill before the cancellation occurs.

 To create a bracket order object, add the keyword parameters `take_profit_price` and `stop_loss_price`.
 A `stop_loss_limit_price` can also be specified to make the stop loss order a stop-limit order.